norok2/ismrm_abstract/README.md

 ### Figures and Tables

 Figures should be included with a line starting with `![]`, followed by their path between parenthesis, e.g. `(path/to/figure.png)`.
 The resulting figure link reads: `![](path/to/figure.png)`.
-Alternatively, if a link to the figure in the HTML is desired, the following notation should be used ('1') should be a number and should different for each figures):
+Alternatively, if a link to the figure in the HTML is desired, the following notation should be used, where the token between `[` and `]`, i.e. the reference, (1 in the example) should be a number and should different for each figures):

     [1]:path/to/figure.png
     [![][1]][1]

 A blank like should be separated the figure links and their caption (for improved source readability).
 Since there is no automatic way of reference your figures, you should manually maintain their labels in the caption.